-- Page^C node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision C node to verify that the agent credentials match the registered Java Agent profile.
+- Page on node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision onde to verify that the agent credentials match the registered Java Agent profile.